 - Managing the social media accounts including Facebook and Twitter

-Furthermore, Sam is a digital journalist at The Irish Sun where he writes news articles covering current affairs, politics, crime & more.
+Furthermore, Sam was a digital journalist at The Irish Sun where he wrote news articles covering current affairs, politics, crime & more.

-In addition, Sam is also the host of a podcast titled “The Third Degree” which is available on iTunes, Stitcher Radio and SoundCloud.
-The podcast aims to provide insightful and informative commentary on the latest stories and topics making the news.
+In addition, Sam also hosted a podcast titled “The Third Degree” which aimed to provide insightful and informative commentary on the latest stories and topics making the news.